 Wake up and shower with over an hour til bus leaves.

-Walk back the route I arrived and much different in the daylight, it’s residential and not scary other than a few locked gardens.
+Walk back the route I arrive.
+It is much different in the daylight, its residential and not scary other than a few locked gardens.

 Everything is late it seems but people began freaking out as there isn’t any place to post info, no TVs so they ask drivers who just shake their heads, wait.